Download my CV here.

 Inside Parties

-(Forthcoming in Cambridge Studies in Comparative Politics, Cambridge University Press)
+(Cambridge Studies in Comparative Politics, Cambridge University Press, 2025)

 Politicians must reconcile a number of competing interests from different constituencies when making policy decisions in office.
 How and how well they do so determines the quality of a democracy's representation.
 Although we know that political parties play a critical role in tying politicians to voters, we have a poor understanding of the internal processes that lead some parties to be more successful than others at adopting attractive policy commitments and winning elections.